History of Texas in Timeline

 1979: Tropical Storm Claudette

-1980: San Antonio evolves into "The Tejano Music Capital Of The World"
+1980: San Antonio as "The Tejano Music Capital Of The World"

-Since 1980, San Antonio has become recognized as "The Tejano Music Capital Of The World".
+Since 1980, San Antonio has evolved into "The Tejano Music Capital Of The World".

 Since 1980, most Texas voters have supported Republican presidential candidates.